Preventing Injuries for First RespondersLeave a Comment

 At Athletico, our Work Comp Specialists can help by providing a full continuum of care that emphasizes injury prevention and injury containment strategies.
-To create safer work environments, experience less injuries and employ a more engaged and satisfied workforce, please contact us at Work4U@athletico.com or by phone 888-8-Work4U (888-896-7548).
+To create safer work environments, experience less injuries and employ a more engaged and satisfied workforce, please contact us at Work4U@athletico.com, by phone 888-8-Work4U (888-896-7548) or click here.

 1. Studnek JR, Ferketich A, Crawford JM.
 On the job illness and injury resulting in lost work time among a national cohort of emergency medical services professionals.
 Am J Ind Med, 2007 Dec; 50(12): 921–31.